Relational Communication: Equilibrium

-The intuition for Proposition~\ref{PrOpt} is as follows.
-By Proposition~\ref{pr:impl}, an optimal equilibrium maximizes $v$ jointly over message and decision rules that satisfy (\ref{IC}) and (\ref{enforcement}).
+The intuition for Proposition~\ref{pr:opt} is as follows.
+By Proposition~\ref{pr:impl}, an optimal equilibrium maximizes $v$ jointly over message and decision rules that satisfy the sender's and receiver's incentive constraints, (\ref{IC}) and (\ref{enforcement}).
 By constraint~(\ref{IC}) and a revelation principle argument, we can restrict attention to monotone message rules.
 Consider a relaxed problem in which the constraint (\ref{IC}) is replaced with the constraint that the message rule is monotone.
 It is easy to see that $\rho_*$ given by (\ref{dstar}) and $\mu_*$ given by (\ref{mustar}) solve this relaxed problem.
-Further, we show that $\rho_*(m)$ is nondecreasing in $m$ because the sender's and receiver's payoffs satisfy the sorting condition (part 4 of Assumption \ref{CS}).
-Therefore, $\rho_*(\mu_*(\theta))$ is nondecreasing in $\theta$, the constraint (\ref{IC}) is automatically satisfied, and $\rho_*$ and $\mu_*$ constitute an optimal equilibrium.
+Further, we show that $\rho_*(m)$ is non-decreasing in $m$ because the sender's and receiver's payoffs satisfy the sorting condition (part 4 of Assumption \ref{CS}).
+Therefore, $\rho_*(\mu_*(\theta))$ is non-decreasing in $\theta$, the constraint (\ref{IC}) is automatically satisfied, and $\rho_*$ and $\mu_*$ constitute an optimal equilibrium.